Today we’re talking about eight marketing tips that you should implement for ALL your releases

 After the release, you start seeing results and supports kicking in, or not, and the thought of “How could I have made the next release better” will possibly pop in your head.
 If that’s something you closely relate, this post is for you.

-To help you develop your release beyond this post, I’ve prepared a “Release Checklist” for you to make the most out of your release.
+To help you develop your release beyond this post, you can check this post on how you can get your songs noticed and I’ve prepared a “Release Checklist” for you to make the most out of your release.
 You can download it for free over here.

 This is what we’re covering today: